CJLucido/Computer-Architecture/ls8/README.md

     take each string, convert it, store it in RAM

+    DID THIS BACKWARDS SO NOW I HAVE TO MAKE ALL MY HANDLERS CONVERT TO INT *CRIES IMMENSELY*

 ## Step 8: Implement a Multiply and Print the Result

 Extend your LS8 emulator to support the following program: